Guillermo Vilas: ATP ranking No. 1 controversy

-Even though he won 16 ATP singles titles, including the French Open and the US Open and was the runner-up at the January edition of the Australian Open in 1977, Vilas was never ranked by the ATP as world No. 1 during 1977 which was due to the fact that the rankings at the time were based on the average of a player's results.
-He was instead year-end world No. 2, behind Jimmy Connors (who won the Masters and seven other titles and was the runner-up at Wimbledon and the US Open in 1977).
-Nevertheless, Vilas was rated number one by World Tennis, France Presse, Tennis de France, Le Livre d'or du Tennis, Gene Scott, Peter Bodo, Christian Quidet, and Michael Sutter.
+Even though he won 21 singles titles including 16 ATP titles that season, including the French Open and the US Open and was the runner-up at the January edition of the Australian Open in 1977, Vilas was never ranked by the ATP as world No. 1 during 1977 which was due to the fact that the rankings at the time were based on the average of a player's results.
+He was instead ranked year-end world No. 2, behind Jimmy Connors who won 8 singles titles only (including the Masters Grand Prix and did not win any of the 4 Grand Slam titles, but was the runner-up at Wimbledon and the US Open in 1977).
+Nevertheless, Vilas was rated number one by World Tennis, France Presse, Le Livre d'or du Tennis, Gene Scott, Peter Bodo, Christian Quidet, and Michael Sutter.
 The International Tennis Hall of Fame inscription for Vilas stated "it was generally considered Vilas was the real No. 1 for 1977".
 Vilas was also rated number one by Bud Collins and John Barrett by the 2010s.

 Argentine journalist Eduardo Puppo and Romanian mathematician Marian Ciulpan investigated the 1973–78 period records, and delivered a detailed report with more than 1,200 pages in which they came to the conclusion that Vilas should have been ranked No. 1 for five weeks in 1975 as well as during the first two weeks of 1976 and handed over their research to the ATP at the end of 2014.
 Although the study was not refuted, in May 2015 the ATP announced it had decided not to make official the No. 1 position for Vilas because it happened in the interval between the publications of the official rankings.

-In October 2020, Netflix released a documentary about the controversy titled "Guillermo Vilas: Settling the Score".
-It also covered (briefly) Evonne Goolagong Cawley's recognition as world no. 1 (for two weeks in 1976) retrospectively by the WTA in 2007.
+In October 2020, Netflix released a documentary about the controversy titled Guillermo Vilas: Settling the Score.
+It also covered (briefly) Evonne Goolagong's recognition as world no. 1 (for two weeks in 1976) retroactively by the WTA in 2007.
+In May 2024, ATP's vice-president confirmed that Vilas will never be number one.

-Retirement

-Vilas retired from the ATP Tour in 1989 but still played on the ATP Challenger Series until 1992.
-He was inducted into the International Tennis Hall of Fame in 1991.
-Vilas was in the stands at Flushing Meadows to cheer on his countryman, Juan Martín del Potro, who beat Roger Federer in an upset in the 2009 US Open final.

-Family

-Vilas married Phiangphathu Khumueang in 2005.
-They have three daughters and one son.
-They reside in Monaco.
-He is reportedly suffering from a form of dementia.